rusefi/rusefi_documentation/Electronic-Throttle-Body.md

+# Electronic Throttle Body

-## _WARNING: An electronic throttle, if misconfigured or damaged, has the ability to open the throttle without your foot on the pedal, potentially leading to engine damage [or a crash](https://en.wikipedia.org/wiki/2009%E2%80%9311_Toyota_vehicle_recalls).
-Proceed with caution!_
+***WARNING: An electronic throttle, if misconfigured or damaged, has the ability to open the throttle without your foot on the pedal, potentially leading to engine damage [or a crash](https://en.wikipedia.org/wiki/2009%E2%80%9311_Toyota_vehicle_recalls).
+Proceed with caution!***

 See also [Vault Of Electronic Throttle Bodies ETB](Vault-Of-Electronic-Throttle-Bodies-ETB)